Honda 1300: History

+In November 1970, the 77 sedan was refreshed with new front facia with round headlights and new taillights, while the four carburetors 99 sedan and 1300 name were dropped.
+The facelifted coupé arrived in June 1971, rebranded as Coupe Golden Series and Coupe Dynamic Series, replacing the 1300 Coupe7 and 1300 Coupe9 names.
+The Golden featured the same front facia as the facelifted 77 sedan and sold as Standard, Deluxe and Custom, while the Dynamic retained the same design as before but with new vertical grille and an additional trunk ornament.
+The trims were also renamed to SL, GT, GL and the four carburetors GTL.

-Despite enthusiastic imprecations from Honda's US dealers the Honda 1300 was not sold in the US.
+Despite enthusiastic imprecations from Honda's US dealers, the Honda 1300 was not sold in the US.
 Nor is there evidence of any sustained effort to sell it into Europe.
-Surviving examples appear mostly to be located in countries bordering the Pacific Ocean.
+All Honda 1300 built were RHD.
 In European terms, the car's engine size and dimensions would have placed it in the competitive sector of small 1300 cc family sedans, although its 57 in width, reported to have been selected in order to qualify for the lower tax class on the domestic (Japanese) market, was significantly below the European standard represented by cars such as the Ford Escort of the time.
 The 1.3 litre engine displacement also gave Japanese buyers tax savings when the annual road tax was due over competitors with larger engines.

-The two-door coupé bodystyle, with a longer and sportier looking front end, was added to the lineup in February 1970.
-The same two engines (95 and 110 PS) were on offer, marketed as the Coupé 7 and the Coupé 9.
+Surviving examples outside Japan appear mostly to be located in countries bordering the Pacific Ocean.
+According to Australian Bureau of Statistics, 731 unit of 1300 coupés were sold in Australia from 1969 to 1973.